-Commissioner Gilbert’s civic activities extended outside of Miami Gardens as he is a former President of the African American Mayors Association and held a seat on the Board of Directors of the Florida League of Mayors, National League of Cities, U.S. Conference of Mayors Advisory Board, as well as President of the Miami-Dade County League of Cities.
-His commitment to leadership has been continually recognized by his peers as they selected him Chair of Miami-Dade County Transportation Planning Organization (TPO) and Chair of Southeast Florida Transportation Council (SEFTC), two initiatives and organizations the commissioner is dedicated to advancing.
+Chairman Gilbert’s civic activities extended outside of Miami-Dade County as he is a former President of the African American Mayors Association and held a seat on the Board of Directors of the Florida League of Mayors, National League of Cities, U.S. Conference of Mayors Advisory Board, as well as President of the Miami-Dade County League of Cities.
+His commitment to leadership has been continually recognized by his peers as they selected him Chair of Miami-Dade County Transportation Planning Organization (TPO) and Chair of Southeast Florida Transportation Council (SEFTC), two initiatives and organizations the Chairman is dedicated to advancing.

-Commissioner Gilbert is a proud member of the Omega Psi Phi Fraternity, Inc. and is dedicated to their cardinal principles of manhood, scholarship, perseverance and uplift.
-Commissioner Gilbert is also a member of Leadership Florida and a Miami Fellows, Class V.
+Chairman Gilbert is a proud member of the Omega Psi Phi Fraternity, Inc. and is dedicated to their cardinal principles of manhood, scholarship, perseverance and uplift.
+Chairman Gilbert is also a member of Leadership Florida and a Miami Fellows, Class V.